cortexlabs/cortex/docs/guides/multi-model.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 <!-- CORTEX_VERSION_BRANCH_STABLE -->
-It is possible to serve multiple models in the same Cortex API with all 3 kinds of predictors.
+It is possible to serve multiple models in the same Cortex API using any type of Cortex Predictor.
 In this guide we are showing you the general outline of a multi-model deployment.
 Each template is based on a corresponding example that can be found in the [examples directory](https://github.com/cortexlabs/cortex/tree/master/examples) of the Cortex project.

 ## Python Predictor